General Questions

 Simple Products with attributes vs Product Variants

-Here is an example of a simple product with attribute set of length, colour and weft:
+Here is an example of a simple product with attribute sets for length, color, and weft:

-Here is an example of Product Variants that show colour/size and price together:
+Here is an example of product variants displaying color, size, and price together:

-The following screenshot shows Magento → Catalog → Manage Products page:
+The following screenshot illustrates the Magento product management page:

 More info